JamalKhan24/SyncInterns-ML-Internship/README.md

 # SyncInterns_ML_Internship

-This repository for the tasks of Machine Learning internship at Sync Intern's.
+This repository contains the tasks of the Machine Learning internship at SYNC INTERN'S.